Skip to main content

 DBOS.launch()

 Launch DBOS, initializing database connections and starting scheduled workflows.
 Should be called after all decorators run.
+You should not call a DBOS function until after DBOS is launched.
 If a FastAPI app is passed into the DBOS constructor, launch is called automatically during FastAPI setup.

 Example: